 Human limitations in safety monitoring

 The psychological and physical limitations of human-based monitoring create systematic vulnerabilities in construction safety programs.
-Supervisor fatigue, attention span limitations, and the physical challenges of maintaining simultaneous presence across multiple work zones create temporal and spatial blind spots where non-compliance thrives.
+Supervisor fatigue, attention span limitations, and the physical challenges of maintaining simultaneous presence across multiple work zones create temporal and spatial blind spots where non-compliance can occur.
 Studies demonstrate that manual PPE enforcement creates gaps due to these human factors, leading to normalized non-compliance when monitoring presence decreases.

 The peer enforcement dynamics of manual systems introduce additional complications.
 Workers may experience tension or resistance when colleagues attempt to enforce PPE compliance, potentially creating workplace friction that undermines both safety culture and operational cohesion.
 Different supervisors may apply varying interpretations of compliance standards, creating inconsistency that workers can exploit and that undermines the credibility of safety programs.

 Fatigue-related monitoring degradation represents a particularly acute concern during extended shifts or high-pressure project phases.
 Human attention spans naturally decrease over time, reducing the effectiveness of visual monitoring precisely when worker fatigue also increases safety risks.
-This creates compounding risk scenarios where both monitoring capability and worker safety awareness simultaneously decline, dramatically increasing the probability of serious incidents.
+This creates compounding risk scenarios where both monitoring capability and worker safety awareness simultaneously decline, increasing the probability of serious incidents.

 Technology transformation in PPE monitoring